RebelPotato/whence.js/README.md

 # whence.js (in progress)

-A theorem prover with a HOL Light-esque minimal kernel.
+A theorem prover with a minimal HOL Light-esque kernel.

+## Trying it out

+Open docs/interactive.html in your browser.